 Section E. Meetings

-4.E Regular meetings of the Alumni Council shall be held two times each calendar year, one meeting in the fall and the other at Reunion Weekend in the spring.
-Special meetings of the Council may be called by the President or by a majority of the Council.
+4.E Regular meetings of the Alumni Council shall be held on-campus two times each calendar year, one meeting in the fall and the other at Reunion Weekend in the spring.
+A third regular meeting shall be held via teleconference/video conference during the first few months of each calendar year.
+Additional meetings of the Council may be called by the President or by a majority of the Council.

 Section F. Notice of Meetings